saylordotorg/course_k12math010/Unit01.md

+---
+layout: default
+title: "K12MATH010: Geometry"
+course_description: "This course looks at geometric figures that we see in everyday life to understand the patterns in their attributes and how their measures relate to these patterns.
+It expands on the basic geometric concepts learned in previous math courses by applying these concepts in new contexts."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Congruence, Proof, and Constructions** <span id="1"></span> *Geometry is all about recognizing relationships and patterns within a single figure and among two or more figures.
 This begins with the